Can You be Too Flexible?

 While people with normal flexible joints have often had to work at it – gently and gradually stretching so that, over time, they can move more freely, those with hypermobile joints have no problem with some of these stretches.

 Joint hypermobility tends to decrease with aging as we become naturally less flexible, as long as the joints are not constantly stressed.

-Signs of hypermobility disorders include the ability to:
+Signs of hypermobility disorders include (but are not limited to) being able to:

 - Place the palms of the hands on the floor with the knees fully extended

-- Hyperextend knees or elbow beyond 10 degrees
+- Hyperextend the knees or elbows beyond 10 degrees

 How Common is Joint Hypermobility?